One farmer, four kinds of dirt

 - 13:32 It’s a tiny speck of a seed, the smallest you’d ever want to plant.
 But when it grows up, it’s the tallest plant in the garden.
 It’s a tree as far as birds are concerned.
 They build nests in the branches.”

-- 13:33 In another parable, Jesus said the Kingdom of Heaven is like yeast that a woman worked into three batches of bread dough.
-She worked it in good, until she spread yeast all over that dough, inside and out.
+- 13:33 In another parable, Jesus said, “The Kingdom of Heaven is like yeast that a woman works into three batches of bread dough.
+She works it in good, until it raises the dough into three fat loaves."

 Jesus specialized in parables